The Closer: Characters

-The cast consists largely of an ensemble of detectives who make up the LAPD's fictional Major Crimes Division.
+The cast consists largely of an ensemble of detectives who make up the LAPD's fictional Priority Homicide Division, which evolves into the Major Crimes Division.
 It is led by Deputy Chief Brenda Leigh Johnson, played by Kyra Sedgwick.

 Some observers have noted strong similarities between Brenda and Jane Tennison, Helen Mirren's lead character in the British crime drama Prime Suspect, with an article in USA Today claiming The Closer to be "an unofficial Americanization" of the British drama.
 In interviews, Sedgwick has acknowledged that the show owes "a debt" to Prime Suspect and her admiration for that show and Mirren were factors that first interested her in the role.

 Other main characters include Brenda's superior officer, Assistant Chief Will Pope (J. K. Simmons), Robbery-Homicide Division Commander Russell Taylor (Robert Gossett), and her FBI agent boyfriend-then-husband Fritz Howard (Jon Tenney).
 The remainder of the cast makes up Brenda's squad, each with expertise in a specific area, such as crime-scene investigation or gang activity.
 Gina Ravera was the only regular cast member to depart the series.
 She left the popular series after season four and before the start of season five.
 Her character, Detective Irene Daniels, was written as having been transferred to another division.

 Mary McDonnell, a recurring cast member in seasons five and six, joined the cast full-time for season seven, continuing her role as Captain Sharon Raydor.